clseibold/Edim/README.md

 * For C and C++ files (.c, .cpp, and .h), parse the file to get function and variable definitions
   - Ability to list declarations - basically like an outline of the file
   - Ability to show line a declaration is on
+  - Ability to show all lines of a function
 * Support outline for markdown files
 * Simple syntax highlighting for C, C++, Bash, and Batch
 * Repeat the last operation